Red-BY/FalcomModCompendium/README.md

 - [Japanese Text](https://www.reddit.com/r/Falcom/comments/8uqs8q/instructions_on_how_to_apply_japanese_script_in/?utm_source=share&utm_medium=web2x&context=3)

 Inserts original Japanese script into XSEED version of the game. <br>
-Note that it's not fully compatible with Evolution Voices mod. <br>
+Note that it's not fully compatible with Evolution Voices mod out of the box. <br>

 <br>